envelope-zero/backend/CONTRIBUTING.md

 - try to add tests for everything you add to the codebase.
 If you're unsure about how to test, please open a pull request and ask for input so we can work on it together!
 - add regression tests for bug fixes

+## Releases

+Releases are fully automated and happen on every feature and bug fix that is merged into the `main` branch.

+Maintainers can manually trigger the release of a new version by creating the corresponding tag and pushing it.
+This is used to release new versions that only contain updates of dependencies.

 ## Common errors

 ### pre-commit fails in GitHub action